 Pain and Suffering are short-term for a category of damages we call non-economic damages, Economic damages are easy to understand.
 Lost wages and medical bills are the two most often seen in USAA auto accident claims and payouts.

 Non-economic damages refer to human losses.
 Putting a quantifiable number to account what was taken from a person.
 Non-economic damages include pain, suffering, disability, physical impairment, disfigurement, mental anguish, inconvenience, or loss of capacity for the enjoyment of life.

 See below to see what a Judge read to a Jury about damages in a recent car accident case we tried.

-If you have a strain or sprain to your spine you can expect your doctor to order MRIs.
+If you have a strain or sprain to your spine, you can expect your doctor to order MRIs.
 Objective testing like MRI’s can help a doctor diagnose a permanent injury.
-A doctor’s report can then prove your permanent injury.
+A doctor’s report can then prove your permanent injury to the insurance company.
 We make sure to provide written opinions of permanent injury to USAA claims adjusters with the demand letter at the beginning of settlement talks to prove that pain and suffering payment from USAA is appropriate.

 Should I Expect a Fair Settlement Offer From USAA?

 USAA insurance company is actually relatively reasonable in early settlement discussions compared to its competitors like Allstate and State Farm.
 USAA will also often request informal settlement conferences early in a lawsuit and try to get claims resolved before we get close to trial.

 But USAA’s offers are always less than full value.
 Sometimes well below what our client deserves.